 You truly didn't mind, you have lots of wonderful things to share with everyone.

-She brings a wonderful presence to your party, she's a nice person to talk to, she charms everyone.
+She brought a wonderful presence to your party, she's a nice person to talk to, she charmed everyone.

 because you thought she'd bring a bit more the next time.

 You fell for the potential of how she can be.

 How much longer do you want to